 That said, we do have a few suggestions for how to increase inflow for faster fill.
 First, just remember a multi-barrel system like the BlueBarrel System can't fill any faster than water can get through the connection lines.
 While there are some creative ways to increase the rate of transfer between barrels, in a standard setup, the most sound approach is to match the inflow rate to the rate at which the system can fill.
 Otherwise you will create backup issues.

 But there are many ways to increase inflow without creating overflow issues.
-The system above, for example, collects from two separate downspouts: one at each end of the system.
+For example, the system above collects from two separate downspouts: one at each end of the system.
 The BlueBarrel System is very flexible in this way.
 Our interactive online store allows you to choose all kinds of customizations, including extra diverters, so you can feed a single system from multiple downspouts.

 The picture below shows another creative approach.
-The first diverter is installed higher than the second.
+With two diverters collecting the same downspout, one is installed higher than the other.
 The lower diverter will catch overflow from the higher one in heavy rains.
 But again, for a small system, there is such a thing as too-much/too-fast, so the RainRouter Selector Valve on the bottom diverter allows the user to send excess water through a hose to direct it elsewhere.
 (RainRouters are available in our online store as well).

 Still, many folks contact us about cutting the downspout to divert all flow into the rain barrel.
 While it’s common for beginners to want to fill the barrel as quickly as possible, unless you have large tanks sized to capture full-season rainfall volumes, this is usually not the best design solution.
 Diverting all water into a barrel requires a separate overflow (we’ll go over that below), and your system will fill so quickly that all excess water will overflow at sometimes-higher-than-manageable volumes.